CantisW/discord-economy-bot/README.md

 Optionally, you can go into package.json and replace "start" under "scripts" with `node --experimental-modules --experimental-json-modules .`
 This allows you to type in "npm start" instead of the longer version above.

 Enjoy!
-Make sure it is set up and you have node.js and discord.js.
+Make sure it is set up and you have node.js and @guildedjs/guilded.js (v1.1.5 or higher).

 # API Setup